Lateral periodontal cyst: Signs and symptoms

-Formation/Pathophysiology
+Formation and pathophysiology

 The origin of the LPC remains controversial, with extensive debate in the literature over the different hypotheses.
 Base on the findings, the pathogenesis of LPC may be related to three etiopathological hypotheses.

 Reduced enamel epithelium

 The hypothesis suggested that the cyst is lined by nonkeratinized epithelium reminiscent of the reduced enamel epithelium which is supported by PCNA immunohistochemical expression.

 Remnants of dental lamina

 LPC histopathologically presents glycogen-rich clear cells, which are also seen in the dental lamina.
 Therefore, LPC might be related to dental lamina remnants.

 Cellular remnants of Malassez

-The epithelial cell rests of Malassez (ERM) presented in the roots surface, principal location of the LPC, play a role in LPC formation.
+The epithelial cell rests of Malassez presented in the roots surface, principal location of the LPC, play a role in LPC formation.

 Several additional theories had been proposed regarding the origin of lateral periodontal cysts, including the possibility that the lesions may arise as a result of pulpal infection manifesting itself in a lateral position or chronic periodontal disease activating the rests of Malassez.